Using GIS in assessing nuclear risk communication: A case study from Oswego County, New York

 A key result of my work is the identification of unresolved issues in the communication of nuclear risk in Oswego County.
 In particular, the booklet "Oswego County Emergency Planning and You," sent once a year to all people living close to the plant, is not very effective in preparing the population for a nuclear emergency.
 In addition, my research shows that a GIS can work well in communicating to the planners the respondents' perceptions of nuclear risk and in discovering spatial patterns in the answers to the survey.
 My study also demonstrates that a GIS can be effective in participatory, collaborative planning for nuclear emergencies.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Giordano, Alberto, "Using GIS in assessing nuclear risk communication: A case study from Oswego County, New York" (1999).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 20.